CONSTITUTION & BY-LAWS OF COOK-WISSAHICKON ELEMENTARY SCHOOL HOME AND SCHOOL ASSOCIATION

 Section 5.
 The Treasurer shall:

-- Receive all funds collected on behalf of the Association, including those funds collected by Association committees, and funds collected at Association sponsored events.
+- Receive all funds collected on behalf of the HSA, including those funds collected by HSA committees, N.U.T.
+Day funds, membership payments, and funds collected at HSA sponsored events.

-- Pay all bills by check drawn upon the Association’s account.
-The President or other authorized officer must countersign all Association checks.
+- Pay all bills by check or Paypal drawn upon the HSA’s account.
+The President or other authorized officer must countersign all HSA checks.

 - Present statements of finance at each Executive Board meeting and General Membership Meeting.